Home Ā» Home Ā» How to Overwinter Tender Plants and Bulbs

 • Ivy – can be rooted with rooting hormone, or rooted in water.

-• Creeping Jenny – is a perennial in my zone 4 gardens, but it will not survive left in containers.
-I simply go through my containers, dig out the Creeping Jenny, put it in a pot with soil and plant it, pot and all, in one my my raised veggie beds.
-Just a warning- Creeping Jenny can be a very aggressive spreader if left in the ground.
+• Creeping Jenny – although it is a perennial in zone 4 gardens, it will not survive left in containers.
+Simply go through your containers, dig out the Creeping Jenny, put it in a pot with soil and plant it, POT AND ALLl, in a raised veggie or other bed.
+Just a warning- Creeping Jenny can be a very aggressive spreader if left in the ground.Ā

-• Vinca Vine – I simply pull vinca vine out of my flower pots, put it in another pot and bury it all, and then cover it with leaves.
+• Vinca Vine – simply pull vinca vine out of the flower pots, put it in another pot and bury it all, and then cover it with leaves.

 • Sweet Potato Vine – This year I’m going to experiment with sweet potato vine by rooting some in water, rooting some with rooting hormone and by saving the tuber just like I’m saving some of the tubers I mentioned above.